-\begin{Definition}[Suitable edges and neighbors] Let $D$ be an ALT-diagram. \begin{itemize} \item[(1)] Assume $D$ is basic: \begin{itemize} \item[(a)] if $D$ has at least a $ \lot$, then any simple edge $e$ is {\em suitable} and the leftmost $\lot$ is the {\em neighbor of $e$}; \item[(b)] if $D$ has a $\lob$, then $\{1,2\}$ is {\em suitable} and the $\lob$ is its {\em neighbor}. \item[(c)] if $D$ has no loops and no decorations on the south face, then any simple edge $e=\{i,i+1\}$ is {\em suitable} and its {\em neighbor} is the highest edge below $e$ intersected by the vertical line $i + 1/2$; \item[(d)] if $D$ has no loops and some decorations on the south face, a simple edge $e=\{i, i+1\}$ is {\em suitable} if the vertical line $i+1/2$ intersects in the south face either an edge decorated with both a $\bullet$ and a $R$-decoration, or the rightmost edge decorated with a $\bullet$, or the leftmost edge decorated with a $R$-decoration.
-The edge intersected by this vertical line is called {\em neighbor of $e$}. \end{itemize} \item[(2)] If $D$ is not basic, then any simple edge of type $U$, $N$, $P$ or $S$ or $P_R^\bullet$ is {\em suitable}.
-Its {\em neighbor} is the unique edge $f$ defined in Definition~\ref{deftypes}, except in type $N$, where the {\em neighbor} is the closest non-propagating edge $f=\{j,k\}$ below $e$, and in type $P_R^\bullet$, where the {\em neighbor} is the $\lob$.
+\begin{Definition}[Suitable edges and neighbors] Let $D$ be an ALT-diagram. \begin{itemize} \item[(1)] Assume $D$ is top basic: \begin{itemize} \item[(a)] if $D$ has at least one $ \locb$, then we say that any simple edge $e$ is \textit{suitable} and the leftmost $\locb$ is the \textit{neighbor of $e$}; \item[(b)] if $D$ has a $\lob$, then $\{1,2\}$ is \textit{suitable} and the $\lob$ is its \textit{neighbor}; \item[(c)] if $D$ has a $\loc$, then $\{n+1,n+2\}$ is \textit{suitable} and the $\loc$ is its \textit{neighbor}; \item[(d)] if $D$ has no loops and no decorated edges on the south face, then any simple edge $e=\{i,i+1\}$ is \textit{suitable} and its \textit{neighbor} is the highest edge below $e$ intersected by the vertical line $i + 1/2$; \item[(e)] if $D$ has no loops and at least one decorated edge on the south face, then a simple edge $e=\{i, i+1\}$ is \textit{suitable} if the vertical line $i+1/2$ intersects in the south face either an edge decorated with both a $\bullet$ and a $\circ$, or the rightmost edge decorated with a $\bullet$, or the leftmost edge decorated with a $\circ$.
+The edge intersected by this vertical line is called \textit{neighbor of $e$}. \end{itemize} \item[(2)] If $D$ is not top basic, then any simple edge of type $U$, $N$, $P$, $S$ or $P^*$ is \textit{suitable}.
+Its \textit{neighbor} is the unique edge $f$ defined in Definition~\ref{deftypes}, except in type $N$, where the \textit{neighbor} is the highest non-propagating edge $f=\{j,k\}$ below $e$, and in type $P_R^\bullet$ (respectively $P_L^\circ$), where the \textit{neighbor} is the $\lob$ (respectively $\loc$).

 \end{itemize}

 \end{Definition}